‘Conan Exiles’ On Xbox One Will Allow Private Server Rental In Game, Nudity Addressed For Console Release

 Conan Exiles will have a mix of PvP and PvE official servers at launch.
 These servers will be further sub-divided into different types of experience players for players.
 Those labeled “Normal” will have the same character progression that is used today while “Fast” servers for increased progression and harvest rates.
 There will also be a “Mayhem” server type for PVP servers with even faster progression.

 Private servers will be an option for Conan Exiles on the Xbox One.
-Funcom is making it easy to rent a private server from its partner G-Portal directly in-game.
+Funcom is making it easy to rent a private server from its partner, G-Portal, directly in-game.
 None of the money from server rentals will go to Funcom as they are just trying to make server rental as easy as possible.

 It is important to note there will not be an option to use an Xbox One as a private server.
 Additionally, pricing for server rental has not been announced yet.

 The max player count on official servers will be 40 players.
-Private server admins can set it to whatever they want, though 40 is currently recommended.
+Private server admins can set it to whatever they want, although 40 is currently recommended.
 Funcom hopes to increase it to 70 players by launch.

 Nudity

 The nudity in Conan Exiles has been a controversial bit ever since it was first revealed for Steam Early Access, complete with a “penis slide.”
-Many have wondered how this will be handled for a console release and Funcom finally revealed that it is driven by rating boards like the ESRB for North America and PEGI for Europe.
+Many have wondered how this will be handled for a console release, and Funcom finally revealed that it is driven by rating boards like the ESRB for North America and PEGI for Europe.

 The game is rated “18” in Europe and will feature full nudity on consoles.
 Meanwhile, the ESRB has given Conan Exiles an “M” for mature rating in North America and only allowed partial nudity.